-Official Bio: Pauls Toutonghi was born in 1976 to an Egyptian father and a Latvian mother.
+Official Bio: Pauls Toutonghi was born in 1976 to an Arab father and a Latvian mother.
 He speaks Latvian, French, and a little Arabic — the three languages that form the backdrop of his earliest memories.

 Kirkus, in a starred-review, said that Pauls’ second novel, Evel Knievel Days, was “…brilliantly imagined.
 Artfully written.
 Superbly entertaining.”
 And the New York Times agreed, saying it was, “told with an addictive voice and bulging with fully-realized characters.”